bbauska/meta-react-basics/README.md

 Let me simplify the app.js file as return statement.
 First, I'll delete the logo import statements and import the <b>Btn</b> component, then remove the contents of the return statement.
-Finally, I'll add the <b>Btn</b> JSX elements so that it can get rendered.
+Finally, I'll add the <b>Btn</b> JSX elements so that it can get rendered.</p>

 Back in the <b>Btn</b> components.
-I add a button in the return statement, the button reads, Click Me, press Control S or Command S on the Mac to Save and the button renders on the screen.
+I add a button in the return statement, the button reads, Click Me, press Control S or Command S on the Mac to Save and the button renders on the screen.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s03-c.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->